takuyadev/react-travel-journal/README.md

 This project is part of the Solo Project section of the "The Front-End Developer Crash Course", where the student is required to finish the project on their own without extensive help.

-This project is a small travel journal where it tracks where you went for travel, and bookmarks all details associated with the travel including place, time, and summary of the location.
+This application is a small travel journal where it tracks where you went for travel, and bookmarks all details associated with the travel including place, time, and summary of the location.

 ### `Languages / Techstack`